codefellows-seattle-301d29/02-jquery-and-the-dom/nicole-josh-wyatt/ReadMe.md

 https://oscarotero.com/jquery/
 http://jquery.com/

-a special thanks to Isaac Heist for assistance on this Read Me.
+A special thanks to Isaac Heist for assistance on this Read Me.